My Husband Is a Disappointing Father: 10 Ways to Handle It

 One of the qualities of a bad father is that they think they are always right.

-When he has decided, even though their decision won’t benefit the kids, or he realizes that he’s wrong, he still won’t change his mind or even hear out any other suggestions.
+When he has decided to do something, he does it.
+This is true even when the decision won’t benefit the kids or he realizes that he’s wrong.
+He still won’t change his mind or even hear any other suggestions.

 For a father like this, his rules are the only rules.
-Since his the one who has the authority, he must be obeyed.
+Since he is the one who has the authority, he must be obeyed.

 2. He could be overbearing

-“My husband is a bad father because he’s involved too much with our kids to where he’s being too overbearing?
+“My husband is a bad father because he’s involved too much with our kids, and he’s being too overbearing.

 Too much can also damage your kids.
 Being a helicopter father won’t help your kids, either.